 Campus Location: Online.
 Each course is delivered online over a five-week term.

-Full-Time/Part-Time Status: Part-time students are able to complete the degree program in 18 to 20 months.
+Full-Time/Part-Time Status: Part-time students are able to complete the degree program in about 18 to 24 months.

 Affiliation(s): Research interests of Fox faculty are supported by numerous centers and institutes throughout the Fox School and Temple University.